 Using atomic force microscopy, the Butte Lab imaged T cells in motion and found they give antigen-presenting cells forceful "bear hugs" to extract information.
 Additionally, the lab's observations proved the molecular bear hug critical to information gathering; T cells require both force and contact to activate receptors and access antigen.
 Read more in T Cell Activation Requires Force Generation, published in the Journal of Cell Biology.

-The researchers also found that tissue mechanics, specifically a tissue's stiffness or softness, control a T cell's ability to administer "molecular bear hugs" and collect information necessary to make a sound response decision.
+The researchers have been studying how tissue mechanics, specifically a tissue's stiffness or softness, control a T cell's ability to administer "molecular bear hugs" and collect information necessary to make a sound response decision.

-By studying tissue mechanics and learning how to modulate them, the Butte Lab hopes to inform fields trying to activate the immune system and fields trying to suppress it.
+By studying the mechanics of tissue and learning how to modulate it, the Butte Lab hopes to inform fields trying to activate the immune system and fields trying to suppress it.

 Recently, the team pinpointed an enzyme—cofilin—that controls cytoskeletal rigidity, a deciding factor in a T cell’s ability to engage with antigen presenting cells.
 Read more in Cytoskeletal Adaptivity Regulates T Cell Receptor Signaling, published in Science Signaling.